gigobyte/ts-react-express-starter/README.md

 ### How to setup

 1. Create `Secrets.ts` file in `/server/infrastructure` by example
-2. Update the DB name in `/server/infrastructure/DB.ts`
+2. Change the DB name in `/server/infrastructure/DB.ts`
+3. Change the issuer in `/server/infrastrcuture/JWT.ts`
-3. Rename `name` in both package.json files
+4. Rename `name` in both package.json files